 BIBLIOGRAPHY:Clara Stearns Scarbrough, Land of Good Water: A Williamson County History (Georgetown, Texas: Williamson County Sun Publishers, 1973).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Mark Odintz, "MOZO, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrm60.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Mark Odintz, "MOZO, TX," accessed September 25, 2018, http://www.tshaonline.org/handbook/online/articles/hrm60.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.